The halo sheen alone symbolizes the man they called Nicholas was a direct recipient of Jupiter’s benevolent light.

 He is the only saint given equal veneration in both modern and Orthodox Christian churches and during the era when Europe was the center of civilization, Nicholas was chosen as the patron saint of Russia, Germany, the Nether Countries, Italy, as well as the converted Christians of Asia Minor.
 His feast day is still celebrated with as much zeal today as it was centuries ago.

 All of the aforementioned notoriety is due mainly to the benevolent reputation generated by Nicholas’ acts of generosity and mercy.
-In other words, the Turkish bishop’s deeds are perceived to be thoroughly Jupiterian.
-So Jupiterian in fact, St. Nicholas’ feast day of December 6th occurs during the mid-point of Sagittarius, the sign ruled by The King of Planets, itself.
+In other words, the Turkish bishop’s deeds are perceived to be thoroughly Jupiterian in nature.
+So Jupiterian in fact, Nicholas’ feast day of December 6th occurs smack dab during the mid-point of Sagittarius, the sign ruled by The King of Planets, itself.

-When looking at Nicholas’ iconography through the ages, many depictions of the Christian saint emphasize the radiance of Jupiter’s holy rays by having him portrayed with a halo comprised of a golden hue so bright, it almost causes one to squint as with the image above.
+When looking at Nicholas’ iconography through the ages, many depictions of the Christian saint emphasize the radiance of Jupiter’s holy rays by having him portrayed with a halo comprised of a golden hue so bright, the brilliant shine causes one to practically squint as with the image above.

 The Legendary Deeds of Nicholas Artistically Immortalized